 The first priority for the acquisitions budget is the provision of access to texts prescribed for courses offered by the university.
 Arrangements are in place to ensure reading list material is comprehensively acquired in a timely fashion.
 Copies are supplied according to a formula for multiple copies.
 Electronic texts are purchased if available in acceptable models of use and formats.

 Individual libraries develop collections principally within the subject scope of their specific disciplines.
 However, libraries may acquire material which falls outside their main discipline(s) in teaching and/or research.
-Collection policies should define collection boundaries, and seek to minimise duplication with other libraries, particularly those on the Parkville campus.
+Collection individual development frameworks should define collection boundaries, and seek to minimise duplication with other libraries, particularly those on the Parkville campus.